gdm85/distrilock/README.md

 2. client requests lock acquisition through daemon, if viable a `fcntl` write lock is acquired on the corresponding file and lock is returned as successful
 3. client performs some work within the locked context
 4. client releases lock through daemon, the `fcntl` write lock is released on the open file which is then closed and deleted

+## Limitations

+The daemon is effectively limited by the maximum number of open file descriptors and TCP connections that can be held; one file descriptor for the lock and one for the TCP connection will be necessary at anytime.
+An informational message is printed when the daemon process has maximum 1024 or less file descriptors available.

+The client is affected only by the TCP connections and one file descriptor per TCP connection limitation.

 ## NFSv4 specific notes